-Scandinavian Tour: A Journey through Denmark, Norway & Sweden
+Scandinavian Tour: The Vikings of Denmark, Germany, Norway & Sweden

-- Private tour of Alta Petroglyphs, a UNESCO World Heritage site
+- Private tour of Tanum Rock Art, a UNESCO World Heritage Site

 Scandinavian Tour Daily Itinerary

 Day 2 (June 30, 2023): Arrive Copenhagen.
 Kronborg Castle.
 Overnight in Copenhagen.

 Day 3 (July 1, 2023): Join the group tour.
 (B)